tonioloewald/xinjs/docs/css.md

 to make it even better, but I have a very tight size/complexity target for `xinjs` so these new ideas really have to earn a spot.
-Perhaps the feature I have come closest to adding and then decided against was providing syntax-sugar for classs so that:
+Perhaps the feature I have come closest to adding and then decided against was providing syntax-sugar for classes so that:

     css({
       _foo: {